Sean-0314/Project-1/README.md

 - 10.0.0.13
 - 10.0.0.14

-We have installed the following Beats on these machines:
+I have installed the following Beats on these machines:
 Filebeat
 Metricbeat

 These Beats allow us to collect the following information from each machine:
 Filebeat collects log data that is entering the network, while Metricbeat collects the metrics from the installed packages.

-### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
-- Copy the rsa-key file to Azure
-- Update the host file to include the web servers
-- Run the playbook, and navigate to Kibana to check that the installation worked as expected.

 -Question Posed: Which URL do you navigate to in order to check that the ELK server is running?

 - To check if its working, I used the following URL: http://104.43.228.135:5601/app/kibana